They can affect horses of any age and breed, and as such, it is important to be able to identify signs of a possible problem early on.

 Caused by bacteria, strangles is extremely infectious and, as such, passes easily from horse to horse.
 Lethargy, pyrexia (high temperature) and swollen lymph nodes between and behind the jaw are the classic symptoms seen, however, symptoms can vary greatly from causing none at all to multi-organ failure in the most serious cases.

 Most cases will resolve on their own so treatment is usually focused on nursing care of the affected individuals, anti-inflammatories and most importantly isolation from unaffected horses to prevent further spread.
 Vaccines do exist for strangles, however adverse reactions and questionable efficacy means its use is not widespread.

 Fig. 2 Swelling under jaw characteristic of strangles

 There are many viral causes of respiratory disease in the horse, the most common of which are equine influenza and equine herpes virus (EHV) 1 and 4.
 Lethargy, coughing and pyrexia are common symptoms seen, with EHV 1 also able to cause abortion and neurological signs as well.
 Young horses are most at risk, particularly those kept in poorly ventilated stables in large groups.

 Treatment again resolves around nursing care, anti-inflammatory treatment and isolation to prevent further spread of the disease.
-There have been widespread outbreaks of flu (that I’m sure you are all aware of by now!) recently and so it is recommended that you get your horse vaccinated.
-It should be noted that being vaccinated does not completely remove the risk of getting flu; however, it reduces the chance and decreases the severity of clinical signs seen in affected animals.
+There have been widespread outbreaks of flu recently and it is recommended that you get your horse vaccinated.
+Being vaccinated does not completely remove the risk of getting flu, however does reduce the chance and decreases the severity of clinical signs seen in affected animals.